 We then examine the institutions' response to sentiment impact.
-Prior analysis in Section 4.4 reveals that the attenuating effect of sentiment beta is more pronounced in the second half of the sample period, during which institutional investors significantly increased their ownership and dominated the market.
-This concurrent existence leads us to investigate the role of institutional investors, especially how they as a group alter their strategy in response to the impact of investor sentiment.
-It is possible that institutions ride with the sentiment in our second half period, leading to a significantly weaker IO-Efficiency relation.
+Prior analysis in Section 4.4 reveals that the weakening effect of sentiment beta is more pronounced in the second half of the sample period, during which institutional investors significantly increased their ownership and dominated the market.
+This concurrent pattern leads us to investigate how institutional investors, as a group, adjust their allocation strategies in response to sentiment-driven market conditions.
+Institutions may increase their exposure to high-sentiment-beta stocks in the second half of the period, potentially amplifying sentiment-driven trading patterns and contributing to a significantly weaker IO-Efficiency relation.
+Thus, in the following analysis, we test Hypothesis 3, which examines the relation between institutional ownership and sentiment beta.

 To explore whether institutional investors riding with sentiment, or the presence of limits to arbitrage, deters the arbitrage and leads to a weaker relation between institutional ownership and price efficiency, we consider examining how they respond to sentiment beta.
-Specifically, we estimate the following equation,
+Specifically, we follow Glushkov (2006) and estimate the following FMB regression,